-This is the vision of HR as a strategic partner, unchained from day-to-day admin and free to consult across the business, unpicking innovative HCM strategies from the emotions, hopes and beliefs of its people.
+Ulrich envisions HR as a strategic partner, unchained from day-to-day admin and free to consult across the business, unpicking innovative HCM strategies from the emotions, hopes and beliefs of its people.

 It’s what organisational leaders envisage when they talk about HCM as a critical value-driving operation.
 In 2016, a KPMG survey found that over 80% of business executives felt that effective HR was critical to success, and 59% believed it wold only grow in importance.

-The kicker, only 17% felt that HR did a good job in demonstrating its value to the business.
+The kicker?
+Only 17% felt that HR did a good job in demonstrating its value to the business.

-Wider contextual knowledge
+Wider contextual knowledge for a business partner